Importing animated cameras into KeyShot

 Exporting the camera

-This can be fixed by editing the camera location and rotation based on the first frame in the exporting software, or to use the following script.
+This can be fixed by editing the camera location and rotation based on the first frame in the exporting software, or by using a script.

 Camera - Copy Transforms Script